 Dark green and leafy vegetables are always the best choice for a keto meal plan.
 Mostly all of the meals Fran's Kitchen prepares consist of a protein with vegetables, and a healthy side of fat.
-For an example we will server a grilled chicken breast cooked in olive oil and other herbs topped with a oven roasted truffle brussel sprouts paired with an avocado stuffed with crapers.
+For an example we will serve a grilled chicken breast cooked in olive oil and other herbs, topped with an oven roasted truffle brussel sprouts paired with an avocado stuffed with crapers.

 The chart to your left is going to explain the most commonly used "net carb" vegetables.
-To get a full list of low carb vegetables, check out of blog.
+To get a full list of low carb vegetables, check out our blog.

-You might be thinking to yourself what a net carb?
+You might be thinking to yourself what are net carb?
 Lets's say for example you want to eat a cup of cooked spinach.